mihirchakmait/mihirchakmait/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on some projects.
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning Rust programming.
 - 👯 I’m looking to collaborate on Internships.

 <!--